 - Design and construct water and sewer infrastructure specified in the notice necessary to serve your development.
 Depending on the size and extent of the development, this may include a requirement to prepare a water and/or sewer servicing strategy

-- Transfer of the infrastructure to the Corporation.
+- Transfer of the infrastructure to the Hunter Water.

-You may be required to engage an accredited design consultant to assist with meeting our design and construction requirements.
-Read our Land Development Manual.
+You may be required to engage an Accredited Design Consultant and an Accredited Construction Contractor to assist with meeting our design and construction requirements.
+Read our new Delivery Model for Developer Works.

 You may be required to prepare a Review of Environmental Factors (REF) to assess the likely impacts an activity may have on the environment.
 Before commencing the preparation of a REF, consultation with Hunter Water should be carried out to discuss requirements.